stanford-crfm/levanter/docs/Blog-Post.md

 ## Haliax: Legibility via Named Tensors

 Haliax is a Jax library for named tensors, built on Jax and [Equinox](https://github.com/patrick-kidger/equinox), which is a neural network library built on Jax that provides a familiar, PyTorch-like module structure.
-Haliax uses Equinox's module structure for its neural network library.
+Haliax uses Equinox's module structure for its neural network library, rather than Flax or Haiku.

 Named Tensors are a powerful abstraction that allow you to give names to the axes of your tensors.
 These names help make your code more legible, more composable, and less bug-prone.
-In Haliax, they also form the basis of how we handle scale with [Fully-Sharded Data Parallel](https://engineering.fb.com/2021/07/15/open-source/fsdp/).
-(See below for our tutorial.)
+In Haliax, they also form the basis of how we handle scale with [Fully-Sharded Data Parallel](https://engineering.fb.com/2021/07/15/open-source/fsdp/) and tensor parallelism.
+(See below for our tutorial!)

 Haliax is modeled on Alexander Rush's [Tensor Considered Harmful](https://nlp.seas.harvard.edu/NamedTensor).
 In particular, he argues that:

 * Named axes are more semantically meaningful and rely less on bitrot-prone comments.
 * Named axes allow you to abstract over unreferenced dimensions, making code more flexible.
 * Broadcasting leads to unreadable strings of `view`s and `squeeze`s.

 To this, I'd add that the implicit broadcasting so common in deep learning code is a source of easy-to-miss bugs, and that named tensors eliminate many of these bugs.

 ### A Quick Example: Attention in Haliax

 This blog post isn't the place for a full introduction to Haliax (please see the [Haliax tutorial](https://colab.research.google.com/drive/1TiTcQQ4V5mopbgCu1SVl-oqJtXn7rFnC)), but here's a quick example of a minimal, but full-featured, attention implementation in Haliax.

 ```python
 import jax.numpy as jnp